 Software takes part in almost everything we do, and yes, we do trust that it works!
 OK, sometimes it fails and it drives us nuts, but in most cases, it does what we expect it to do.
 How have we learned to trust that software works?
 Through positive experiences with software that meets our expectations.
 And well-tested software avoids destroying customer experience, since customers never see the bugs — they get identified and fixed earlier in the development process.
-Thanks to test automation in its continuous delivery process, Intesa Sanpaolo captured 700 bugs as it released new features of its flagship mobile application into production throughout the last 12 months.
-Thus, test automation is essential to any modern application delivery process.

 Similarly, we are also learning to trust AI, which is increasingly being infused into software and apps that we use every day (although not yet at the scale of traditional software).
 But there are also plenty of examples of bad experiences with AI that compromise ethics, accountability, and inclusiveness and thus erode trust.
 For example, as we describe in “No Testing Means No Trust In AI: Part 1,” Compas is a machine-learning- (ML) and AI-infused application (AIIA) that judges in 12 US states use to help decide whether to allow defendants out on bail before trial and to help decide on the length of prison sentences.
 Researchers found that Compas often predicted Black defendants to be at a higher risk of recidivism than they actually were, while it often underestimated the risk that white defendants would reoffend.